Teacher Education (Consecutive)

 Many teacher candidates interested in teaching internationally take advantage of the opportunity to do the alternative practicum abroad.
 Previous candidates have acquired placements at, for instance, Kew Gardens in the UK, the DAH Theatre Research Centre in Belgrade, Marymount School in Paris, Canadian International School in Hong Kong, Graded School in Sao Paulo, and Hisar School in Turkey.
 Education Career Services has a large network of international schools and have been able to facilitate successful job searches for thousands of graduates.

-Admission requirements are in the Queen's section of the Ontario Universities’ Application Centre Teacher Education Application Service (TEAS) Instruction Booklet.
-2014-15 admission requirements and application instructions will be available the week of 16 September 2013.
+Admission requirements are in the Queen's section of the Ontario Universities’ Application Centre Teacher Education Application Service (TEAS) website.

-- 2013-14 Teacher Education Application Service (TEAS) Instruction Booklet
+- Teacher Education Application Service (TEAS) Application Guide

 Selection of applicants is based on: